 Kismet Kitchen, while pricy, offers some of the best luxury food that you could want in Montpelier.
 It’s the perfect place for a romantic night out.

 The restaurant was founded by a chef named Julie, who was a personal chef for many years.
 She likes to use a lot of local ingredients in her food and loves homemade things.
 Because she experiments a lot with her dishes, you can often find some unique dishes on the menu.

 Go for a hike on Camel’s Hump.

 Camel’s Hump is said to be one of the top trails to hike in all of Vermont.
-It’s also one of the highest summits in the state, so it’s not the easiest hike to do.
-Parts of the hike are deemed difficult, but the top’s views make it well worth it.
+It’s also one of the highest summits in the state, so it’s not an easy hike.
+If you can make it to the top, the views are well worth it.